istio/istio.io/content/docs/tasks/security/mutual-tls/index.md

 Please check [secure naming](/docs/concepts/security/#workflow) for more information about  _service identity_ in Istio.

-## Verifying mutual TLS configuration
+## Verify mutual TLS configuration

-Use the `istioctl` tool to check the effective mutual TLS settings.
-For example, the command below shows what mode is used for `httpbin.default.svc.cluster.local`, and what authentication policy and destination rules are used for that configuration:
+You can use the `istioctl` tool to check the effective mutual TLS settings.
+To identify the authentication policy and destination rules used for the `httpbin.default.svc.cluster.local` configuration and the mode employed, use the following command:

 {{< text bash >}}
 $ istioctl authn tls-check httpbin.default.svc.cluster.local
+{{< /text >}}

+In the following example output you can see that:

+* Mutual TLS is consistently setup for `httpbin.default.svc.cluster.local` on port 8080.
+* Istio uses the mesh-wide `default` authentication policy.
+* Istio has the `default` destination rule in the `default` namespace.

+{{< text bash >}}
 HOST:PORT                                  STATUS     SERVER     CLIENT     AUTHN POLICY        DESTINATION RULE httpbin.default.svc.cluster.local:8080     OK         mTLS       mTLS       default/            default/default
 {{< /text >}}

-Where:
+The output shows:

-* STATUS column: shows whether the TLS settings are consistent between server (i.e `httpbin` service) and client(s), i.e all other services making call to `httpbin`.
+* `STATUS`: whether the TLS settings are consistent between the server, the `httpbin` service in this case, and the client or clients making calls to `httpbin`.

-* SERVER column: shows the mode which is used on server
+* `SERVER`: the mode used on the server.

-* CLIENT column: shows the mode which is used on client(s)
+* `CLIENT`: the mode used on the client or clients.

-* AUTHN POLICY column: shows the name and namespace of the authentication policy that is used.
-If the policy is the mesh-wide policy, namespace is blank, e.g `default/`
+* `AUTHN POLICY`: the name and namespace of the authentication policy.
+If the policy is the mesh-wide policy, namespace is blank, as in this case: `default/`

-* DESTINATION RULE column: shows the name and namespace of the destination rule that is used.
+* `DESTINATION RULE`: the name and namespace of the destination rule used.

-In the example output above, you can see that mutual TLS is consistently setup for `httpbin.default.svc.cluster.local` on port `8080`.
-The authentication policy in used is the mesh-wide policy `default`, and destination rule is `default` in `default` namespace.

-Now, add a service-specific destination rule for `httpbin` with incorrect TLS mode:
+To illustrate the case when there are conflicts, add a service-specific destination rule for `httpbin` with incorrect TLS mode:

 {{< text bash >}}
 $ cat <<EOF | istioctl create -n bar -f -